Hogs Rally after Weak Start to Wednesday

 Nearby lean hogs rallied through the Wednesday session just 15 cents off the session highs and 20 to 45 cents in the black.
 The Feb contract started 50c in the red on a gap lower and printed a $1.72 range on the day.
+April hogs were up to their Bollinger midline on the weekly chart, a moving average resistance since September.
 USDA’s National Average Base Hog price for Wednesday was 4 cents stronger to $45.27.
 The CME Lean Hog Index firmed up by 9 cents to $65.83 for 1/8.

-Pork exports during November totaled 607.5 million lbs, a 3-year high for the month.
-That was up 5.2% from a year ago and 6.2% vs. October.

 USDA’s National Pork Carcass Cutout Value strengthened by $2.14 to $86.67 for Wednesday.
 USDA reported the week’s FI hog slaughter at 470k head through Wednesday.
 That compares to 485k head during the same week last year.